Chinchillas are mammals.

 Plenty of other frequently asked questions tend to arise on the topic of chinchilla pee so I want to be sure I touch on this topic in-depth today.

-In addition, there are some other fun facts that you should know, so you are 100% totally prepared to be a new ethical and responsible chinchilla owner.
+In addition, there are some other fun facts that you should know, so you are 100% totally prepared to be an ethical and responsible new chinchilla owner.

 That’s what this entire post is all about.